PhoenixTales/phoenix-docs/story/factions/guilds-joining-conditions.md

 That said, the idea that the orga somehow should evolve into more of a fighter than the other thief guilds either seems to have been given up or not seen as relevant anymore and the maximum level for other thieves to join the shadows was raised, with a possible logic being: since they would be spies too they wouldn't necessarily be known too much.
 It was in this version and in this context that the double agent idea came into play.

-When Mike writes "This double cross can be maintained as long until MEBLAG is reached, then the other guilds do not want to have anything to do with them anymore" - we have to assume that this should be understood as the maximum level that a shadow is allowed to have before potentially deflecting to the NC as a spy (so its the MEBLAG of Orgas) or the PSI as a Novice; it is unlikely that e.g. the Mages themselves would take such a snitcher, but they take him as an Orga when not over level 5, the same way as the Free Camp may accept them, or the Psionics as a Novice if not over level 3.
+When Mike writes "This double cross can be maintained as long until MEBLAG is reached, then the other guilds do not want to have anything to do with them anymore" - we have to assume that this should be understood as the maximum level that a shadow is allowed to have before potentially deflecting to the NC as a spy (so its the MEBLAG of Orgas) or the PSI as a Novice; it is unlikely that e.g. the Mages themselves would take such a snitch, but they take him as an Orga when not over level 5, the same way as the Free Camp may accept them, or the Psionics as a Novice if not over level 3.

 ### Secret Thieves (MST)

 V1:
-* Joining conditions: (Mafia Snitcher Lev 6?), Ore Thief Lev 6, Free Thief Lev 6
+* Joining conditions: (Mafia Snitch Lev 6?), Ore Thief Lev 6, Free Thief Lev 6
-* Exclusive from level: 0 (see Mafia) / The thieves guild approaches alumni of the above mentioned guilds. / No higher guilds allowed.
+* Exclusive from level: 0 (see Mafia) / The Thieves Guild approaches alumni of the above mentioned guilds. / No higher guilds allowed.

 V2:
-* Conditions: Snitch Lev 7, Orethief Lev 6+, Ranger Lev 6+
+* Conditions: Snitch Lev 7, Ore Thief Lev 6+, Ranger Lev 6+
 * Exclusive from level: (see above, no other guilds allowed) / (no higher guilds allowed)

 **Summary**: Orgas and Rangers are approached at some point by a member of the MST guild, depending on how fitting they consider him to be, offering him to join.
-Snitchers are too, but only if not too loyal to the Barons, that they despise (therefore written in brackets by Mike in V1).
+Snitches are too, but only if not too loyal to the Barons, that they despise (therefore written in brackets by Mike in V1).
 For this perhaps some sort of loyalty proof is needed.
 Alternatively, the shadow could as well somehow find out about the thieves guild at some point in his work, becoming a danger for them, and then either getting the option to join and betray the barons or to betray them and stay loyal to the Barons.

 ### Healing Mages (KDW)